What is the DOT Physical?

 Depth perception is very important for driving, especially as a truck driver, and not having adequate depth perception is extremely dangerous.

-Lastly, you need to be able to distinguish the colors of a standard traffic signal.
+The color requirement is there to make sure you can distinguish the colors of a standard traffic signal.
 If there are some doubtful findings about your ability to perceive these colors, a controlled test using these three colors may be administered to determine if you are able to differentiate between each color.
-This means you can have some degree of color perception deficiency, as long as you can tell apart those three important colors.

 This part of the DOT physical is pretty simple: you must be able to perceive a forced whisper from at least five feet away in each ear; or the average hearing loss in the better ear must be less than or equal to 40 dB.

-If you fail the whisper portion of the test, the audiometric test is then administered.
 You may use a hearing aid, and if you need it to pass the hearing test, you must always use the hearing aid while driving.
-You must also have an alternate power source for the hearing aid in your possession.
+Additionally, you must always have an alternate power source for the hearing aid with you.

 - Blood Pressure/ Pulse Rate: